digital-asset/daml/docs/source/tools/visual.rst

 Example: visualizing the Quickstart project
 *******************************************

 If you are working through :doc:`quickstart </getting-started/quickstart>` example you can generate a visual like this.
+If you do not have Graphviz installed `install it from <http://www.graphviz.org/download/>`_.

 1. Generate the dar using ``daml build``
 2. Generate a dot file ``daml damlc visual dist/quickstart.dar --dot quickstart.dot``